-Scope 3 and Network Emissions
+Scope 3 and network emissions

 ATLAS estimate Scope 3 emissions for all portfolio and investment universe companies.
-For infrastructure companies we have used the broadest possible definition of Scope 3 emissions based on the usage of the asset (i.e., all carbon emissions inherent in the revenues, volumes, or usage of an infrastructure asset, whether controlled by the company or not).
-The ATLAS definition of Scope 3 emissions goes significantly beyond the definitions typically applied by investors and therefore may lead to outcomes which are materially above those which would be reported if applying a less stringent definition.
+For infrastructure companies we have used the broadest possible definition of Scope 3 emissions based on the usage of the asset (i.e. all carbon emissions inherent in the revenues, volumes, or usage of an infrastructure asset, whether controlled by the company or not).
+The ATLAS definition of Scope 3 emissions, referred to as network emissions, goes significantly beyond the definitions typically applied by investors and therefore may lead to outcomes which are materially above those which would be reported if applying a less stringent definition.
 Nonetheless, we believe that applying this broader definition is essential to understanding the full scope of emissions that are facilitated by the infrastructure asset.